TripAdvisor Travelers' Choice Award Winner: 2018, 2019, 2020, 2021

 Explore More

-Stewards of Sedona: Tuesday Litter Pick-Up's
+Stewards of Sedona: Litter Pick-Up Events

 Permitted Outfitter/Guides of Red Rock Ranger District of Coconino Country and the United States Forest Service.
 This institution is an equal opportunity provider.
-Copyright © 2022 Trail Lovers Excursions, LLC & Stewards of Sedona & Sedona Hiking Guides - All Rights Reserved.
+Copyright © 2025 Trail Lovers Excursions, LLC & Stewards of Sedona & Sedona Hiking Guides - All Rights Reserved.

 Open 9AM - 5PM (MST) / (928)239-3638